Geo-AID Logo

 Returns: an adjusted (free) point.

-radians
+radians (alias rad)

-• radians(value: Scalar (no unit))
+• radians(value: Number (no unit))

-Return type: Scalar (angle)
+Return type: Number (angle)

 Returns: an angle with the given measurement in radians.
 Related: degrees